 In this CISSP Essentials Security School lesson, Domain 7, Business Continuity and Disaster Recovery Planning, expert CISSP exam trainer Shon Harris details how disaster recovery processes make it possible to survive a disaster and respond effectively immediately following a disaster event.
 These plans are usually technology-oriented and focus on getting the network and systems up and running as quickly as possible.
 Business continuity deals with keeping a company and business after a disaster has been experienced and takes a lot more into account than just technology.
 More and more companies are developing business continuity into their environment because of the raised awareness of tragic possibilities, but also because of new regulatory requirements that infer executive management obligations for fiscal responsibility.

 Before watching the special Domain 7, Business Continuity and Disaster Recovery Planning video below, it's recommended that students first read the Domain 7 spotlight article, which provides an overview of the concepts presented in the video, including disaster recovery planning such as management leadership, goals and requirements, business impact analysis, team building and implementation; backup alternatives including hardware and software approaches, collocation, electronic vaulting, offsite facilities requirements and types; recovery and testing; strategies for executing recovery, carrying out drills and types of plan testing; and emergency response, preserving assets and life, as well as reducing fraud, theft and vandalism.

-After watching the video, test your comprehension of this material with our Domain 7, Business Continuity quiz.
+After watching the video, test your comprehension of this material with our Domain 7, Business Continuity and Disaster Recovery quiz.
 Upon completion, return to the CISSP Essentials Security School table of contents to select your next lesson.